-Note—The BSSID (TA) field of a CF-End frame is treated as a TA field when set to a signaling TA.(#4412)
+NOTE(#6034)—The BSSID (TA)(#6748) field of a CF-End frame is treated as a TA field when the value is(#6749) a signaling TA.

-A STA that sends a control frame in response to a frame carried in a HT or VHT format PPDU(#4297) shall set the TXVECTOR parameter CH_BANDWIDTH to indicate a channel width that is the same as the channel width indicated by the RXVECTOR parameter CH_BANDWIDTH of(#4378) the frame eliciting the response.
+A STA that sends a control frame in response to a frame carried in an HT PPDU or a VHT PPDU(#6032) shall set the TXVECTOR parameter CH_BANDWIDTH to indicate a channel width that is the same as the channel width indicated by the RXVECTOR parameter CH_BANDWIDTH of the frame eliciting the response.

-A STA that sends a control frame in response to a frame carried in a non-HT or non-HT duplicate PPDU(#4884) with a non-bandwidth signaling TA(#5029):
+A STA that sends a control frame in response to a frame carried in a non-HT or non-HT duplicate PPDU with a non-bandwidth signaling TA: